 One of the big mistakes in hydrangea care is over-pruning.
 Most hydrangeas do not require annual pruning as the flower buds develop on old wood rather than on new season’s growth.

-If you prune your hydrangea back to heavily, this tends to result in lots of lush foliage growth but without any flowers.
+If you prune your hydrangea back too heavily, this tends to result in lots of lush foliage growth but without any flowers.

-Hydrangeas are hardy, resilient plants that tend to grow back stronger the following year after being pruned, but it may be a year or so before it flowers again to the same extent.
+Hydrangeas are hardy, resilient plants that tend to grow stronger the following year after being pruned, but it may be a year or so before they flower again to the same extent.

 If you need to prune back your hydrangea significantly, then prune straight after it has flowered.
 This will give as much time as possible for the plant to grow and stimulate buds for the next summer’s bloom!

-However you may have to reduce the size of the hydrangea (if it is too large for the space in your garden) in which case you should acknowledge that the hydrangea my not flower for a year or two but with patience the hydrangea should flower well once it’s new growth has matured.
+However, you may have to reduce the size of the hydrangea (if it is too large for the space in your garden), in which case you should acknowledge that the hydrangea may not flower for a year or two, but with patience, hydrangea should flower well once it’s new growth has matured.

 4. Use a Well Balanced Fertilizer to Support Flower Development

-It is tempting to apply fertiziler to give our hydrangeas the best possible chance of looking beautiful.
-However:
+I know it is tempting to apply fertilizer to give our hydrangeas the best possible chance of looking beautiful.
+However, I must warn you that…

-Too much nitrogen, in too high a concentration (a key ingredient of fertilizer) can promote lush green foliage, but it can limit your hydrangeas blooms.
+Too much nitrogen, in too high a concentration (a key ingredient of fertilizer), can promote lush green foliage, but it can limit your hydrangea blooms.

-The best fertilizer for hydrangeas is a well-balanced, granular fertilizer (such as miracle grow).
+The best fertilizer for hydrangeas is a well-balanced, granular fertilizer (such as Miracle-Gro).

 A granular fertilizer releases nutrients slowly and ensures the hydrangea has all the nutrients it requires at the right concentration for flowering.

-If you apply mulch regularly, and have properly prepared the soil prior to planting (with lots of compost, leaf mold or well rotted manure) then mature hydrangeas often do not need any fertilizer for flowering, however smaller or potted hydrangeas with a less extensive root system benefit the most from the use of a fertilizer in Spring.
+If you apply mulch regularly and have properly prepared the soil before planting (with lots of compost, leaf mold, or well-rotted manure), then mature hydrangeas often do not need any fertilizer for flowering as their root system is so extensive; however, I was advised that smaller or potted hydrangeas with a less extensive root system benefit the most from the use of fertilizer in Spring.

 5. Shelter Hydrangeas to Protect Delicate Growth

-Plant your hydrangea under a canopy or somewhere that will protect it from the wind and frost (such as by a wall, fence or other shrubs) rather then an open windy area of the garden.
+In this case, I recommend that you plant your hydrangea under a canopy or somewhere that will protect it from the wind and frost (such as by a wall, fence, or other shrubs) rather than an open windy area of the garden.

-As hydrangeas are woodland plants, they naturally grow under sheltered conditions which reduces the risk of frost and wind damage.
+As we discussed, hydrangeas are woodland plants; they naturally grow under sheltered conditions, which reduces the risk of frost and wind damage.
 Try to replicate this in your garden.

 Both wind and frost can damage new growth and emerging flowers – thus affecting blooms!

-In addition, keep the old flower heads on your hydrangea as they protect the plant from frosts during the winter.
-Whilst they may look unsightly, they are a natural protector from the frost.
+Pro tip: I was also advised to keep the old flower heads on your hydrangea as they protect the developing flower buds from frosts during the winter.
+Whilst they may look unsightly, they are a natural protection from frost.

-If you get frost damage on your hydrangea, make sure you cut the dead off to just above the next bud down the stem.
+If you get frost damage on your hydrangea, then what you need to do is make sure you cut the dead off to just above the next bud down the stem.

 6. Hydrangea Flowering- Amend the Soil with Organic Matter

 To get the flowers on your hydrangea looking their best, it is important to have fertile soil.
-Low quality sandy or stony soil has a big impact on the quality of your hydrangea blooms.
+Low-quality sandy or stony soil greatly impacts the quality of your hydrangea blooms.

-Ideally for the best blooms you should prepare the planting area prior to planting; use lots of organic matter (compost, leaf mold or well rotted manure) to help provide the optimal level of soil moisture and nutrients to ensure the hydrangea has all the resources it needs to display flowers.
+Ideally, for the best blooms, you should prepare the planting area before planting; use lots of organic matter (compost, leaf mold, or well-rotted manure) to help provide the optimal level of soil moisture and nutrients to ensure the hydrangea has all the resources it needs to display flowers.

-Hydrangeas are native to woodland environments where they grow in soil composed of leaf litter which has lots of nutrients and holds moisture well, so for your hydrangea to flowers its best, it is important to replicate these growing conditions.
+Hydrangeas are native to woodland environments where they grow in soil composed of leaf litter which has lots of nutrients and holds moisture well, so for your hydrangea to flowers its best, we need to replicate these growing conditions in our gardens.

-If you need to move your hydrangea into an area of more fertile soil, transplant your hydrangea in the spring and amend the soil to a depth of 18 inches with compost leaf mold or well rotted manure( all three retain moisture and provide soil nutrients) to accommodate the root system at full maturity.
+If you need to move your hydrangea into an area of more fertile soil, then I advise transplanting your hydrangea in the spring and amend the soil to a depth of 18 inches with compost leaf mold or well-rotted manure( all three retain moisture and provide soil nutrients) to accommodate the root system at full maturity.

-Preparing the soil beforehand and an application of mulch in the Spring emulate the hydrangea natural environment and ensures you hydrangea has all the recourse it needs to flower its best.
+Preparing the soil beforehand and an application of mulch in the Spring emulate the hydrangea’s natural environment and ensure your hydrangea has all the resources it needs to flower its best.

 (If you are having any trouble with your hydrangeas then read my article, why is my hydrangea not flowering for the solution).